My Best Butter Chicken Recipe, but is it better than Chicken Tikka Masala?

-Butter Chicken or Murgh Makhani to give it it’s correct name, is a typical Punjabi dish which is now popular in many countries all over the world.
 It is a rich creamy dish and can be made as mild or as spicy as you like and has to be one of my all-time favourite curries to make and eat.
-Although similar, you shouldn’t confuse Butter Chicken with Chicken Tikka Masala.
-CTM originated in the UK where as Butter Chicken is a true Punjabi dish with hundreds of years of tradition and history.

 Butter Chicken Recipe